 - Received special recognition by a discipline-specific organization

 Examples may include (but are not limited to):

-- Hired in 2015 as a special effects modeler on Guardians of the Galaxy vol. 3, which received wide release in May 2017
+- Hired in 2016 as a special effects modeler on a film which received wide release in May 2019

 A multi-disciplinary panel will review all submissions.
 The panel will not be evaluating the quality of the creative work; instead, the panel will be confirming the extraordinary nature of the event and/or the venue for that particular creative work.